kpenfound/platform-builder/README.md

 2. Implement the `Install` and `Status` functions in the module's main.go.
 Use the Argo CD module as a reference.

-3. Implement the component in the main module.
+3. Implement the component in the main module in `./main.go`:

-- The PlatformBuilder struct will need a field for an instance of the new component as a `*dagger.PlatformComponent` that must be decorated with `// +private`
+- The PlatformBuilder struct will need a field for an instance of the new component as a `*dagger.PlatformComponent` that must be decorated with `// +private`.
 - The PlatformBuilder constructor should create an instance of the new component and converted into the interface with `.AsPlatformComponent()`.
 - Create the corresponding `InstallFoo` and `StatusFoo` functions in the platform module for the new component.